Canopy Growth's Q3 Revenue Jumps 283% Year-Over-Year (NYSE:CGC)

 Canopy Growth's Q3 Revenue Jumps 283% Year-Over-Year

-The largest cannabis company in Canada, Canopy Growth Corp (NYSE: CGC) reported fiscal third-quarter earnings after the close Thursday evening, with net revenue that rose 283 percent to CA $83.048 million ($62.4 million) year-over year.
+Canopy Growth Corp (NYSE: CGC), the largest cannabis company in Canada, reported fiscal third-quarter earnings after the close Thursday evening, with net revenue that rose 283 percent to CA $83.048 million ($62.4 million) year-over year.

 What Happened